moose-in-australia/aws-aiml-resource-collection/README.md

 #### Other Blog

+\[Blog, 12/21\] **Create and manage Amazon EMR Clusters from SageMaker Studio to run interactive Spark and ML workloads** ([Part 1](https://aws.amazon.com/blogs/machine-learning/part-1-create-and-manage-amazon-emr-clusters-from-sagemaker-studio-to-run-interactive-spark-and-ml-workloads/)) ([Part 2](https://aws.amazon.com/blogs/machine-learning/part-2-create-and-manage-amazon-emr-clusters-from-sagemaker-studio-to-run-interactive-spark-and-ml-workloads/))
+We recently introduced the ability to visually browse and connect to Amazon EMR clusters right from the Studio notebook.
+Starting today, you can now monitor and debug your Spark jobs running on Amazon EMR from Studio notebooks with just a single click.
+Additionally, you can now discover, connect to, create, stop, and manage EMR clusters directly from Studio.
+We demonstrate these newly introduced capabilities in this two-part post.

 \[Blog, 11/21\] [**Run distributed hyperparameter and neural architecture tuning jobs with Syne Tune**](https://aws.amazon.com/blogs/machine-learning/run-distributed-hyperparameter-and-neural-architecture-tuning-jobs-with-syne-tune/)
 Today we announce the general availability of Syne Tune, an open-source Python library for large-scale distributed hyperparameter and neural architecture optimization.
 It provides implementations of several state-of-the-art global optimizers, such as Bayesian optimization, Hyperband, and population-based training.
 Additionally, it supports constrained and multi-objective optimization, and allows you to bring your own global optimization algorithm.